-Here’s a roundup of what the national media are saying about the Eagles this week.
+Here’s the weekly roundup of what the national media are saying about the Eagles.
 Read more »

 Read more »

 The franchise tag deadline came and went today at 4 p.m.
 Below is a look at what the various moves (and non-moves) might mean for the Eagles.
 Read more »

 The Eagles have until 4 p.m. today to place the franchise tag on Jeremy Maclin.

 If they opt not to use the tag, they’ll have four-plus days to work out a deal before other teams join the bidding.
 The “legal tampering” period begins March 7, when clubs are permitted to enter into contract negotiations with the representatives of players who will become free agents on March 10.